jondelatorre/Employee/README.md

     1. `Accept:application/json`
     1. `Content-Type:application/json`
 1. Path Parameters
-    1. {employeeId}: Replace it with the actual employee id you want to update, e.g.:1
+    1. `{employeeId}`: Replace it with the actual employee id you want to update, e.g.:1
 1. Body
     1. You can see an example of the body [here](./src/test/resources/input-sample.json)